FileSaveAs

 iPhone Media

 Obviously, the iPhone is an iPod, so syncs seamlessly to your iTunes music store - Albums, Podcasts, Audiobooks, playlists, videos, TV shows - it's all there.
 Media playback is, as you'd expect, very simple and very powerful.
 This is where we hit the first couple of niggles though.
 First off, the headphone socket.
 As you can hopefully see from the photo below, the headphone socket is recessed into the case - this means that many standard headphones won't plug in.
-Our snazzy Shure E3C headphones don't plug in, meaning we've had to order an iPhone Headphone adapter, or stick with Apple's own headphones, which have a slimmer plug.
+Our snazzy Shure E3C headphones don't plug in, meaning we've had to order an iPhone Headphone adapter, or stick with Apple's own headphones, which have a slimmer plug - the iPhone 3G fortunately corrects this, as it has a standard headphone jack.

 Rear of UK iPhone